grafana/aws-workshop/site/docs/lab1/2_tour.md

     SELECT COUNT(*) FROM booking;
     ```

-1. We have a successful connection to our database!
+1. We have a successful connection to our RDS instance!
 We can now use this to correlate real data in Grafana.

 ## Wrapping Up